Givlucas/action/docs/framework.md

 1. Title - Action to be preformed
 2. Statement of action - Why of action
+3. Statement of inputs - other actions relied on
-3. Statement of specifications.
-What Attributes outputs of the action should have, does it rely on a previous action (Inputs).
+4. Statement of specifications.
+What Attributes outputs of the action should have, does it rely on a previous action.
-4. Statement of design - Precise directions on how the action will be done.
+5. Statement of design - Precise directions on how the action will be done.
   Think methods from a lab.
   Sections:
 	2. Design - directions for the action (Method)
 	3. Outputs - for the action (results)
-5. Analysis of impact - Did this action have the expected impact on the project?
+6. Analysis of impact - Did this action have the expected impact on the project?

 Additionally Action defines six stages of development that describes which section of the white paper should be completed during the stage.

 1. Discovery - Identify problem to be solved and record scope of problem if applicable, explore solutions, tools, and possible hangups.
-	- Outputs: Title, Statement of specifications, Statement of Action, generic notes
+	- Outputs: Title, Statement of specifications, Statement of Action, Statement of inputs generic notes
 2. Design - Create a clear and detailed explanation / algorithm for process.
   Pick the tools you will use.
 	- Outputs: Statement of design, Statement of outputs